three-body-analysis/tris/README.md

 [![PyPI Latest Release](https://img.shields.io/pypi/v/tris.svg)](https://pypi.org/project/tris/)
 [![PyPI Downloads](https://static.pepy.tech/badge/tris)](https://pepy.tech/project/tris)

-This repository comprises the codebase for our paper, "An Automated Screening System for Trinary Star System Candidates", that has been submitted to _Physica Scripta_.
+This repository comprises the codebase for our paper, "Tris: A Screening System for Trinary Star System Candidates", that is in the process of being submitted to _The Astronomical Journal_.

 **Tris** (**Tri**nary **S**creener) is an open-source tool that offers a specialized method to determine "observed-minus-computed" (OC) diagrams from astronomical flux time series data (lightcurves) obtained from NASA's Kepler and K2 missions.